lupyuen/lupyuen.github.io/src/ci3.md

 - Also we should show some love and respect to NuttX Devs: Previously they waited 2.5 hours for All CI Checks.
 Now they wait at most 1.5 hours, I think we should stick to this.

+TODO: Seeking help to port to M1 Mac

 # Move the Merge Jobs

 TODO: Isn't this cheating?
 Yeah that's why we need a Build Farm